Covidien Duet TRS Medical Device Recall

 So far, 13 patients have suffered injury and 3 have died as a result of the defective medical device.
 Covidien's recall is an attempt to limit further injury to other patients who are currently scheduled for chest surgery.
 But if you have already been injured (or lost a loved one or family member) from the Duet TRS device, Covidien's device recall is small consolation for what has happened to you.

-At Crain Lewis Brogdon, LLP, our Dallas medical product liability attorneys are skilled and aggressive when it comes to representing the injured.
+At Crain Lewis Brogdon, LLP, our Dallas defective medical device attorneys are skilled and aggressive when it comes to representing the injured.
 We do not rest until your case is as strong as possible, backed by our resources and pool of experts and medical testimony.
-With over 20 years of experience and national recognition like inclusion on the Texas Super Lawyers and Best Lawyers in America, you can trust our personal injury attorneys to represent you effectively.
+With over 20 years of experience and national recognition like inclusion on the Texas Super Lawyers and Best Lawyers in America, you can trust our Dallas personal injury attorneys to represent you effectively.

 Just as doctors have a duty to perform to a certain standard, so do companies that make medical devices.
 Medical devices are meant to make things better, not worse.
 In most cases, medical devices do just that: they make things better.
 But the impact on patients who are implanted with defective medical devices—like the Duet TRS—can be devastating for both your health (you may find your health irrevocably changed) to your finances.